Grateful for the Therapists Helping Shape Sentient Path

 Megan’s journey with Sentient Path has been especially meaningful.

 During her time with Sentient Path, Megan has shown openness, humility, warmth, curiosity, and a genuine desire to keep learning.
-She has been mentored by Mikayla Jacob, LCSW-S, LISW, and has now continued forward under another incredible mentor, Christy Stone, LPC-S.
+She was mentored by Mikayla Jacob, LCSW-S, LISW, during her internship and has continued her professional development under the supervision of Christy Stone, LPC-S.

 There is something very special about getting to walk alongside a clinician during the early stages of their professional development.
 Megan represents part of what we hope Sentient Path can continue to be: a place where clinicians can grow, be supported, learn deeply, and step into this work with both skill and heart.